-On this course we will develop your existing skills to allow you to climb quickly and efficiently on longer alpine routes and more technical terrain.
-Therefore, you need good fitness and sufficient prior experience: to take part you should be at Tech Level 3 and Fitness Level 2/3 (see our Fitness/Experience guidelines).
-You either need to have prior alpine experience, or have climbed at least Scottish II/III in winter and Severe/VS on rock in the UK (or equivalent).
-This course makes an ideal follow on to our level 2 courses and intermediate level alpine climbing holidays.
+To take part you should be at Tech Level 3 and Fitness Level 3 (see our Fitness/Experience guidelines).
+You need good fitness, and either need to have prior alpine experience, or have climbed at least Scottish II/III in winter and Severe/VS on rock in the UK (or equivalent).
+This course makes an ideal follow on to our level 2 Apprenticeship Course and intermediate level alpine climbing holidays.

 The course has been planned to include one day looking at each alpine discipline: multi-pitch rock, snow/ice climbing, and classical alpine ridge terrain on rock/snow/mixed terrain.
 The week combines a mixture of student lead days, where you are encouraged to work as an independent team with the guide supervising and guide lead days, which allow you to gain valuable experience on longer and more involved alpine climbs.
 Important areas such as multi pitch abseiling, route planning and advanced crevasse rescue are also covered during the week.
 Typical routes climbed are in the range PD to D depending on conditions and ability.

 - Develop your alpine climbing skills